 Eden smiled sadly as she continue towards the Fountain of Hope and sat on the edge of the white stone wall, looking into the water, looking at the reflection of herself with her white wings open behind her, the pure white dress woven around her frame by the clouds danced in the gentle breeze.

-"What...
-What is this sorcery?"
+“What...
+What is this sorcery?”
 She whispered as she looked down into the reflection.
-"I have never seen anything like this."
-She spoke breathlessly, her body moving without a single thought as her hand reached out and her finger touched the water and a bright flash erupted and for one moment, she was standing in front of the fountain and the next she stumbled onto the floor, her body the rough ground she fell upon.
+“I have never seen anything like this.”
+She spoke breathlessly, her body moving without a single thought as her hand reached out and her finger brushed against the surface of the water and a bright flash erupted and for one moment, she was standing in front of the fountain and the next she stumbled onto the floor, her body hitting the rough ground she fell upon.

 As she raised her head, her eyes widened as she looked around her, noticing the unfamiliarity of the world around her.
 Noticing the foul, unpleasant stench that had her stomach churning in an unpleasant manner that made her feel as though she was dying.

 She gave a gentle flap with her wings and raised herself off of the ground before she set herself on her feet, before she looked around her.
 There was a large corroding rectangular shaped box piled with foul smelling things, and nothing else.
 It was a dead end.
 “Where am I?”
 She asked fearfully as turned round and noticed three figures coming towards her.